 Information Security Risks: An Opportunity for Small Businesses

-(October 20-26) is an ideal time for small businesses to discuss some of the most pressing challenges and areas of opportunity for their organizations.
+The end of the year is an ideal time for small businesses to review some of the most pressing challenges and areas of opportunity for their organizations, to plan for a successful new year.
 One such area deals with the challenges small businesses face surrounding information security.

 A recent Shred-it survey shows that nearly 70 percent

 of North American organizations say they have experienced a data breach in the past 12 months.
 Yet many small business leaders do not view information security as a top priority, even though breaches can have a devasting impact on their businesses and customers.
 Small Business Week represents a prime opportunity for these organizations to become more aware and take action to address information security risks.

 There is a Lack of Appreciation for the Risks